gmkapilan/tt08-alarmclock/docs/info.md

 ## How it works

-A simple alarm clock.
-Input the alarm_hours and alarm_minutes to values less than 23 and 59 respectively.
-The output pin alarm is expected to be asserted when the internal hours and minutes hit the expected alarm_hours and alarm_minutes respectively.
+This project was sponsored by The MITRE Corporation and  MIT/LL Beaverworks Summer Institute https://beaverworks.ll.mit.edu/CMS/bw/bwsi .
+This is a simple alarm clock.
+There are two inputs alarm_hours and alarm_minutes.
+These two inputs are to be set to values less than 23 and 59 respectively.
+The output pin "alarm" is expected to be asserted when the internal counters hours and minutes hit the expected alarm_hours and alarm_minutes respectively.
 Alarm output will be stuck at 1 until reset.
-Time at which Alarm is triggered are also sent out as output.
+Time at which Alarm is triggered are also sent out as output for comparison.
+Due to limited number of Inputs and outputs available, some of the inout pins are used as well. output enable pins are used to mask the inputs and outputs appropriately.

 ## How to test